Martin began playing trumpet in the 5th grade. Alpine Band Concert program

 Martin's Mom helped him build both the top fixed console, as well as the bottom mobile console on wheels which had its own custom mic mixing panel.

-This photo shows the equipment in use in the early studio (1965-1966).
-The man in the picture was the PR person for the Alpine ISD who recorded a weekly radio program for the schools.
+in the picture was the PR person for the Alpine ISD who recorded a weekly

 Martin with Carol in Alpine studio 1966